(Taken from my new cookbook, Comforting Eats.)

 8. Just Get a Cow!
 When saving money on meats, find a farmer near you that raises and sells grass-fed beef and other pastured meats.
 You can even go in together with a few other families and purchase a whole cow or pig to be butchered.
 You will know where your food is coming from and when purchasing large amounts, you will get a great deal!
 What I love is that I can tell the butcher exactly what cuts of meat I want.
 I love not having to go to the grocery store for meats and a quick meal is at my fingertips since my freezer is loaded with so much ground beef.

 I know this may not be an option for everyone but growing your own food is one of the best ways to get affordable and nutritious foods.
 Even if you don’t have a yard, you can grow food.
 Start with something simple such as herbs, like basil, plant them in a small pot and set on your window sill.
 Tomatoes are another great food that don’t require lots of space.
 Growing your own food is also a great way to teach your kids about where food comes from and it allows them to be a part of the process.
-Some gardens don’t even require seeds to start.
-Foods like celery, onions, cabbage, ginger and garlic can be grown from your leftover kitchen scraps.
+Unfortunately a fat based diet eventually leads to overweight, one of the main causes for chronic pain, treat these conditions with erase my back pain.

 10. Buy Local!
 Farmer’s Markets are popping up everywhere!
 What a great place to go to buy fresh and local produce.
 Buying local can sometimes be better and cheaper than buying organic from other places.
 For example, would you rather buy tomatoes from your local farmer, or buy organic tomatoes picked before they were ripe and shipped all the way from Peru?
 Nutrients begin to diminish from fruits and veggies the moment you pick them, How many nutrients are left two weeks later when it is sitting in your grocery store?
 At the farmer’s market, however, most produce is picked the day before.
 You can also ask the farmers directly about their farming practices.
 I am also leery of “organic” produce from other countries.
 It’s all about definitions and depending on where you are in the world will depend on what terms like “natural” and “organic” mean.
 Let what is in season dictate your meals for the week.